eliatra/opensearch-k8s-operator/CONTRIBUTING.md

 - Unit tests: These test a single function in isolation.
 They are implemented as normal go tests.
 - Integration tests: These test an entire component of the operator and its interaction with kubernetes.
 We use [envtest](https://book.kubebuilder.io/reference/envtest.html) to provide a minimal kubernetes api-server and verify the component under test creates/updates kubernetes objects as expected.
-- Functional tests: These test the operator as a whole and are used to verify interaction with a real kubernetes and opensearch cluster.
+- Functional tests: These test the operator as a whole and are used to verify interaction with a real kubernetes and OpenSearch cluster.

 As a base rule: Every change you make should be covered by a unit or integration test.
 Choose an integration test if your function/component interacts with kubernetes, otherwise a unit tests with optional mocks is the way to go.
-If the change you make does not really have logic, you should still implement a simple test to act as a regression test to make sure this feature is not later on inadvertently crippeled or that a bug is not reintroduced.
+If the change you make does not really have logic, you should still implement a simple test to act as a regression test to make sure this feature is not later on inadvertently crippled or that a bug is not reintroduced.

 ### Functional tests